Donor Egg Process: Steps

 You will meet with one of our infertility specialists who will review your medical history and determine if you are a good candidate for the donor egg program.
 You will also meet with a member of the billing department to discuss financial options.
 RCC offers several ways to help couples afford treatment, including a 100% Money Back IVF Guarantee.

 Step 2: Screening

-There are many medical tests that will be completed prior to beginning the donor egg cycle (additional tests needed for recipients 45 or older).
-In addition to medical tests, the donor egg recipient couple will have a psychological screening from a licensed psychologist.
-Both the wife and husband need to attend this meeting.
-This is the couple’s opportunity to explore their feelings about using an egg donor and to discuss the issue of disclosure.
+Several medical tests will be completed prior to beginning the cycle.
+Women over 45 years of age undergo more extensive testing.
+The couple (both partners) will meet with a licensed psychologist.
+This is an opportunity to explore feelings about using an egg donor and to discuss the issue of disclosure.

 Step 3: Selecting a Donor

-Picking an egg donor is the most important and exciting step.
-Egg donors provide medical and genetic history, personal information, childhood photos, and adult photos.
-Extensive information found in the egg donor profiles allows the couple to select a donor who fits their personal preferences.
+Selecting a donor is the most important and exciting step.
+Egg donors provide medical and genetic history, personal information and photos (childhood and adult) enabling the couple to select a donor that meets their preferences.

 Step 4: Cycle Coordination